-(a) "Approved by the commission" means that a commission order has been issued.

-(b) "British thermal unit" means the quantity of heat that must be added to 1 avoirdupois pound of pure water to raise its temperature from 58.5 degrees Fahrenheit to 59.5 degrees Fahrenheit under standard pressure.
-Standard pressure is 30 inches mercury at 32 degrees Fahrenheit or 14.73 pounds per square inch absolute and with acceleration due to gravity equal to 32.174 feet per second per second.

-(c) "Commission" means the Michigan public service commission.

-(d) "Cubic foot of gas" means either of the following:

-(i) For billing purposes, a standard cubic foot of gas is that quantity of dry gas that, at a temperature of 60 degrees Fahrenheit and an absolute pressure of 14.65 pounds per square inch, occupies 1 cubic foot.
+- (a) "Acceptable to the commission" or "Approved by the commission" or "authorized by the commission" means that a commission order has been obtained issued. - (b) "British thermal unit" means the quantity of heat that must be added to 1 avoirdupois pound of pure water to raise its temperature from 58.5 degrees Fahrenheit to 59.5 degrees Fahrenheit under standard pressure.
+Standard pressure is 30 inches mercury at 32 degrees Fahrenheit or 14.73 pounds per square inch absolute and with acceleration due to gravity equal to 32.174 feet per second per second. - (c) "Commission" means the Michigan public service commission. - (d) "Cubic foot of gas" means either of the following: - (i) For billing purposes, a standard cubic foot of gas is that quantity of dry gas which, at a temperature of 60 degrees Fahrenheit and an absolute pressure of 14.65 pounds per square inch, occupies 1 cubic foot.
 The commission may, however, approve a different absolute pressure base.